csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

     "model": "Cry Baby",
     "trim": "Classic",
     "family": "wah",
-    "songIDs": [
+    "songIDs": [3]
-      3
-    ]
   }
 ]
 ```

-6. Adjust the value in the "Value" column and send the request to retrieve the songs for whichver pedal you want.
+10. Adjust the value in the "Value" column and send the request to retrieve the songs for whichver pedal you want.

-## Parameters
+## Resource Properties

 | Name | Type | Description |
 | ------------- | ----------- | ----------- |